Ahhh, food throwing. It’s like the ultimate test of your patience…can you keep your cool? Can you? Can you?

 3. Limit your reaction

-4. Tell/show your child what to do in a positive way
+5. Tell/show your child what to do in a positive, clear and firm way

 Ok so maintaining a neutral reaction doesn’t necessarily mean you can’t react at all.
 What you want to do is simply pick up the food they threw and put it back on the table or high chair tray.
 Avoid giving the food back directly into their hands, as this may seem like a game to them.